njvaughn/Treecode-Accelerated-Green-Iteration/README.md

 TAGI has several dependencies.
 First, there are several python modules that must be installed such as pyLibXC and mpi4py (which requries first installing MPI).
 Second, there are several external libraries that must be installed (**BaryTree**, **Zoltan**).
-Third, there are several internal C libraries that must be installed (see TAGI/3D-GreenIterations/src/utilities/Makefile).
+Third, there are several internal C libraries that must be installed (orthogonalization, mesh interpolation, load balancing, and host/device data movement routines).
+See TAGI/3D-GreenIterations/src/utilities/Makefile for an example Makefile.
-To run on CPUS, these C routines can be compiled with any C compiler, however to run on GPUs they must be compiled with PGI.
+To run on CPUS, these C routines can be compiled with any C compiler, however to run on GPUs they must be compiled with the PGI C compiler.

 # Running